How to Get Taurine for Weight Loss in the Mediterranean Diet?

 So, vegans and vegetarians have a high risk of taurine deficiency.
 So, they could benefit from taking taurine supplements.
 Synthetic taurine found in dietary supplements and popular energy drinks is actually vegan.

-Common vegan foods don’t contain any taurine.
+Common plant-based foods don’t contain any taurine.
 The only vegan food with decent amounts of taurine is Nori.
-These red algae have about 1,000-1,300 mg of taurine per 100g of dry weight.[4]
+These red algae have about 1,000-1,300 mg of taurine per 100g (dry weight).[11]

 A Nori sheet provides about 32 mg of taurine.
-Hence, 2 Nori sheets provide more than enough taurine for vegans and vegetarians!
+Hence, 2 Nori sheets provide more than enough taurine for vegans and people who follow a plant-based diet like the Mediterranean!

-Vegans and vegetarians should consume lots of foods high in methionine, cysteine, and vitamin B6 in order to help the body synthesize as much taurine as possible.
+In the Mediterranean Diet, people consume a wide variety of foods high in methionine, cysteine, and vitamin B6 which help the body to synthesize adequate amounts of taurine.

 • nuts and seeds, such as Brazil nuts, pistachios, hemp seeds, pumpkin seeds, chia seeds, sunflower seeds, and flax seeds.